Iceland in April: Things to Do, Weather, and Northern Lights

 Photo from Best Cocktails in Reykjavik

 Each month in Iceland, you’ll find an abundance of fun and exciting festivals around the country, but April has some of the most diverse ones.
-From snowboarding to music and computer games, those visiting Iceland in April should have no trouble finding a festival to their liking.
+From snowboarding to music, those visiting Iceland in April should have no trouble finding a festival to their liking.

 - Find out what the Top 10 Festivals in Iceland